Alcohol in the Bible: Drunkenness

 The consequences of the drunkenness of Noah and Lot "were intended to serve as examples of the dangers and repulsiveness of intemperance."
 The title character in the Book of Judith uses the drunkenness of the Assyrian general Holofernes to behead him in a heroic victory for the Jewish people and an embarrassing defeat for the general, who had schemed to seduce Judith.

 One of the original sections of 1 Esdras describes a debate among three courtiers of Darius I of Persia over whether wine, the king, or women (but above all the truth) is the strongest.
 The argument for wine does not prevail in the contest, but it provides a vivid description of the ancients' view of the power wine can wield in excessive quantity.

+A disputed but important passage is Proverbs :

+4 It is not for kings, O Lemuel, it is not for kings to drink wine; nor for princes strong drink:

+5 Lest they drink, and forget the law, and pervert the judgment of any of the afflicted.

+6 Give strong drink unto him that is ready to perish, and wine unto those that be of heavy hearts.

+7 Let him drink, and forget his poverty, and remember his misery no more.